Clever tips from an interior design on how to plan a gallery wall and the easy way to hang pictures.

 Steps on How to Hang Art with StickyMark

-Then place the sticky side over the hole, bracket or whatever is on the back of your piece where it will hang.
+Then place the sticky side over the hole, bracket or whatever is on the back of the frame or art piece where it will hang.
 This will usually be at the top of the frame.

-Repeat this process on the other side if you need to use two nails to hang your art.
+Repeat this process on the other side if you need to use two nails to hang your wall art.
 Then remove the red cap on the markers.
 The back of the picture frame or art work will look like this.

-Next, grab a small level and place it on the top of the art piece and position on the wall but make sure not to touch the wall with the markers yet.
+Next, grab a small level and place it on the top of your frame and position on the wall but make sure not to touch the wall with the markers yet.

 Look at the level and keep positioning until the level bubble is right in the middle.
 Then gently move the art piece where it touches the wall.
 Mark the spot when you find the right place.
 The markers are very good at marking so you do not need to push hard or move the piece back and forth.
 A simple tap works like a charm.

 Now remove the art piece from the wall and place the red caps back on the markers.
 The beauty of StickyMark is that you can reuse them over and over until the sticky backing stops working.